Zheren1999/HealthTrack/README.md

 - **Financial Analysis:** Compare financial implications of inpatient vs. outpatient care, aiding in cost-effective decision-making for both healthcare providers and patients.
 - **Insurance Integration:** Incorporate insurance terms and conditions to provide precise financial impact analyses based on individual patient policies.

+## Project Goals

+The goal of this project is to conduct an analysis of both inpatient and outpatient care services.
+The primary focus is to uncover insights regarding the differences between inpatient and outpatient care across various states.
+Additionally, the analysis aims to identify the most frequently used procedures in these care services.
+Lastly, the project includes findings related to the providers with the lowest costs for both inpatient and outpatient care.

+## COnclusions

+This project's analysis sheds light on the aspects between inpatient and outpatient care services across different states.

+- Average cost of Inpatient procedures higher in 50 times that outpatient care in each state.
+- The lowest oupatient average cost is in Mississipi (238 dollars), the highest oupatient average cost is in New Jersey (316 dollars).
+The highest inpatient average cost is in Alaska state (15274 dollars), the lowest inpatient average cost in Alabama (8228 dollars).
+- The number of services for Inpatient care is less than for Outpatient care for each state (smoothly decrease from 0.18 up to 0.02)
+- The top procedures across all the states are: Level III Diagnostic and Screening Ultrasound,  Level II Echocardiogram Without Contrast,  Magnetic Resonance Imaging and Magnetic Resonance Angiography without Contrast